kunlei/java/corejava/inheritance.md

 ## classes, Superclasses, and Subclasses
 ### defining subclasses
-Use **extends** to denote inheritance:
+The example below shows how one defines a <@code Manager> class Use **extends** to denote inheritance:
 ```java
 public class Manager extends Employee {